 I will capitalize the words BARTENDERS FRIEND to make this thread seem like a blatant advertisement for the stuff.
 It not only polished like I thought the Tarn-X was going to, but also removed the black spotty damage that it did to my now magnificently shiny golden set of flatware.
 This stuff is less than $3 a can at a grocery store, go try it.
 My hands feel kinda funny though, maybe you ought to use gloves.

 A. Whink [affiliate link to product info on Amazon] works great with little to no elbow grease at all; it is a rust remover.
 I have also used Easy Off oven cleaner liquid form.
 It takes a little more elbow grease but works good.
 I recommend to follow up with a soft scrub to bring back luster.R Shapley

 Scratch-B-Gone to the rescue once again!
 All of your stains from chemical, heat and acids are quickly removed using Scratch-B-Gone.
 Just 3 minutes and your sink and other Stainless surfaces are looking NEW!
 Really!

 October 24, 2011

 A. Tried everything on my stainless appliances and got NOwhere.
 The stain was from muriatic acid that was used as a cleaner for the floor.
-Then I found a bottle of stuff I haven't thought of for years and it worked like like magic with NO scratching and the stains are gone: Brasso [linked by editor to product info at Amazon]Jack McKee
+Then I found a bottle of stuff I haven't thought of for years and it worked like like magic with NO scratching and the stains are gone: Brasso [affiliate link to product info on Amazon]Jack McKee